wannabegamedeveloper/OpenGL-Renderer/Readme.md

 <h1>3D Programming Using Core OpenGL</h1>

 I am working on a 3D rendering engine using core OpenGL.
 The end goal of this project is to make a rendering engine that can render any 3D model/environment imported into it.
 I am going to use Nano GUI for the interface.
 GLFW is used for input handling and creating the window.
 GLAD for loading the OpenGL functions.
 I will be updating this repository while learning about OpenGL from <a href="https://learnopengl.com">learnopengl.com</a> and sharing the progress here through screenshots and videos.
+I have already created a rectangle with a texture on it.

 <h2>10-03-2023</h2>
 Playing around with vertex attributes and shaders to change the positions of the vertices of a rectangle with texture on it.